-Math have got to be one of the most interesting and fun subjects among many students.
-From whole numbers, telling the time and counting money, math have helped us in our daily life without us even noticing it.
+Why do we learn Math?
+Math has got to be one of the most interesting and fun subjects among many students.
+From telling the time to counting money, math has helped us greatly in our daily life!
 Math is also a universal language understood by all regardless of where you come from, it is also a knowledge that may help you in your career be it in the financial sector, arts or F&B. Here’s a list of the top 3 reasons why learning math is so important and beneficial to us.

 Math helps us think analytically, systematically and have better reasoning abilities.
-It develops a growth mindset in every student and built up our critical thinking skill.
+People who learn math develops a growth mindset in every student and built up their critical thinking skill.
 Our ability to think logically about a situation is also further improved as we learn probability, percentage and rate.
-We can look for the best logic, see the possible solutions and relate the data we have to reach the conclusion.
+We can have better logical thinking, problem-solving and data analysis to reach the best conclusion.
 Mathematics quickens our minds and helps us, in general, deepen and think critically when we are faced with complex problems.
 Our life is composed largely of situations of choice, approach, reasoning and problems to which solutions have to be found.
 In that sense, mathematics helps you to open up one’s mind and seek out the solution with the most appropriate option.

 2. Math Is Essential In Today’s World

-As a student, Math is relevant to a wide variety of academic subjects for the PSLE, GCE O level and A Level curriculum, which not only means that a poor understanding of math can cause you to struggle in many other subjects but also that it could limit your options and employability when the time comes to think about your career options.
+Math is relevant to a wide variety of academic subjects for the PSLE, GCE O level and A Level curriculum.
+A poor understanding of math will not only cause you to struggle in many other subjects but also it could limit your options and employability when the time comes to think about your career options.

 3. Great Career Options & Help Improve Informed Choices

 In your everyday life, when making an informed choice between 2 decisions using probability and risk assessment.
 The option that you choose can be the safest and most logical or the highest return but riskiest move.
-Using math in such scenario will definitely give you an easier time to reach your own conclusion.
+People who learn math can reach their own conclusion with the most efficiency.